 Earthquake Prone Building Information

-On 1 July 2017 a nationally consistent system for managing earthquake-prone buildings came into effect.
-It changes the way earthquake-prone buildings are identified, assessed and managed.
+The Act introduced a nationally consistent system for managing earthquake-prone buildings changing the way earthquake-prone buildings are identified, assessed and managed.

-Under the new system, territorial authorities (councils) are responsible for identifying potentially earthquake-prone buildings and notifying building owners, determining if a building is earthquake prone and if so assigning a rating (based on an engineering assessment) and issuing EPB notices to building owners.
+Under the new system territorial authorities (councils) are responsible for identifying potentially earthquake prone building and notifying building owners, determining if a building is earthquake prone, and if so, assigning a rating (based on an engineering assessment) and issuing EPB notices to building owners.

-Territorial authorities will also have to publish information on buildings they have determined to be earthquake-prone in a national online register hosted by MBIE.
+Territorial authorities are required to publish information on buildings they have determined to be earthquake-prone in a national online register hosted by MBIE.
 The register is a public document.

 MBIE will be working with territorial authorities and building professionals over the coming months to help them with the transition to the new system and providing information for building owners.

 Earthquake-prone building resources has links to the relevant Acts, regulations, engineering assessment guidelines and the EPB methodology.

 The methodology and The Seismic Assessment of Existing Buildings: Technical Guidelines for Engineering Assessments are key tools to help territorial authorities and engineers identify, assess and make decisions on potentially earthquake-prone buildings.